 \subsubsection{Invariant Representations Learning Module}

 Extracting representations that are invariant to appearance variations from image observations is a key component of our model.
-This, is crucial for improving robustness and out-of-distribution generalization of the model in real world.
+This is crucial for improving robustness and out-of-distribution generalization of the model in the real world.
 We learn these invariant representations by maximizing agreement between different style interventions of the same observation via a contrastive loss in the latent feature space.
 The world model optimizes feature learning and controller separately to improve the sample efficiency and simplify controller learning.
-We note that, most of the complexity of model-based RL approaches resides in the world model (i.e. the feature extraction and the dynamics model).
-Hence, we need a stronger supervisory signal to learn a better state representation of the environment.
+Motivated by the fact that most of the complexity of model-based RL approaches resides in the world model (i.e. the feature extraction and the dynamics model), we hypothesize that an additional supervisory signal from an auxiliary task helps to learn a better state representation.
 In this work, we used InfoNCE \cite{info-nce-oord18} style loss to learn invariant features.
-Hence, our encoder takes RGB observations ($o_t$), auxiliary inputs such as depth ($o_t^d$) while rewards ($r_t$) as inputs.
+Hence, our encoder takes RGB observations ($o_t$) as inputs and decodes rewards ($r_t$) as well as depth ($o_t^d$) as auxiliary outputs during the training phase.
 The invariant feature learning is enforced by contrastive loss ($\mathcal{L}^q_t$).
-The proposed invariant features learning technique has following three sub-modules: \begin{itemize} \item A \textit{style intervention} module that utilizes data augmentation.
+The proposed invariant features learning technique has the following three sub-modules: \begin{itemize} \item A \textit{style intervention} module that utilizes data augmentation.
 We use spatial jitter, Gaussian blur, color jitter, grayscale and cutout data augmentation techniques for style intervention.
 Spatial jitter is implemented by first padding and then performing random crop.
-Given any observation $o_t$, our style intervention module randomly transforms it into two correlated views of the same observations.
+Given any observation $o_t$, our style intervention module randomly transforms it into two correlated views of the same observations, used for contrastive learning.
 All the hyperparameters are provided in the appendix.

 \item We use an \textit{encoder} network that extracts representations from augmented observations, which is $\Tilde{s_t} = encoder(o_t)$.
-The encoder is optimized using contrastive loss (Equation \ref{eq:info-nce-loss}), which by construction make the encoder invariant to the augmentations.
-We additionaly employ an EMA regularization \cite{moco_he20} on the encoder for stabilizing training.
-The hyperparameters of the encoder is provided in the appendix.
+The encoder is optimized using contrastive loss (Equation \ref{eq:info-nce-loss}), which by construction makes the encoder invariant to the augmentations.
+We additionally employ an EMA regularization \cite{moco_he20} on the encoder for stabilizing training.
+The hyperparameters of the encoder are provided in the appendix.